w3c/wai-tutorials/source/carousels/structure.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-To allow semantic flexibility, CSS should use classes to make the carousel look good.
-Those classes should also be used in the JavaScript to provide the necessary interaction.
-Note that there are no elements in the code for buttons or pagination indicators, as they are only added with JavaScript when they are needed.
-This [Progressive Enhancement](/background/progressive-enhancement.html) principle makes sure that the content is always available even if the JavaScript fails to load.
+To allow semantic flexibility, CSS and JavaScript should be based on the class names of the elements of the various carousel parts.
+As they wouldn’t work without JavaScript anyway, no buttons to go to other slides are added in the markup.
+Instead they will be added by the JavaScript that drives them later in this tutorial.
+This [Progressive Enhancement](/background/progressive-enhancement.html) principle will make sure that the content is available even if the JavaScript fails to load and makes sure that there are no controls on the page which don’t work.

 ## Slide Construction